adelphi-ed-tech/au-courses/courses/mlearning.md

 ### Tech Report

-Working in pairs, students will present a "Tech Report" on an aspect of mobile technology.
-Teams will prepare 7-8 slides for a slidecast which they will post on the Moodle along with an annotated list of resources (e.g. websites, press, and scholarly articles) related to their topic.
+Working in pairs, you will present a “Tech Report” on an aspect of mobile technology.
+Teams will prepare 5 minute presentation they will present in class.
+In this discussion, each team will post a 1-paragraph abstract of their presentation and an annotated list of resources (e.g. websites, press, and scholarly articles) related to their topic.
 Annotations should only be a few sentences.

-Each team will present their report in class.
+Grading for this assignment will take into account:

+- written report on Moodle
+- quality and importance of the subject matter
+- quality of the presentation
+- peer evaluations

 Example topics: